macadmins/puppet-apple_package/README.md

 ## Notes

-The package is stored on disk, so it is recommende that this is only used for small packages (use Munki for user facing software).
+The package is stored on disk, so it is recommended that this is only used for small packages (use Munki for user facing software).

 ## Todo